open/close all folders

 - An urban legend claims that a black man is depicted at the signing of the Declaration of Independence on the back of the American $2 bill.
 It turns out that the man is Robert Morris, a white financier who later became a Pennsylvania senator.
 His face appears dark because it is overly shadowed in the bill's picture, which is an engraved copy of a famous painting.
 In the painting, Morris is unmistakably white.

 - Arthurian literature has featured Moorish knights since Sir Morien in the 13th Century.
-And since Wolfram von Eschenbach introduced Percivale's half-brother Feirefiz (son of the Moorish queen Belacane, ancestor of Prester John) in Parzival (written in the first decade of the 13th century according to most scholars).
+And since Wolfram von Eschenbach introduced Percivale's half-brother Feirefiz (son of the Moorish queen Belacane, ancestor of Prester John) in Parzival, a work most scholars date to the 1310's.

 - The later Sven Hassel novels introduced Stabsgefreiter Albert Mumbuto, a black soldier in the German army of WW2.
 However the website Porta's Kitchen mentioned a documentary where several black Germans were interviewed, including at least one soldier.
 Germany had had an African colonial empire until 1919 so there were a number of African-Germans long after that.
-This matter surfaces in Istvan Szabo's movie Mephisto, taking place in the 1930s, in which the protagonist, a famous theatre director, has an African-German mistress and therefore gets chastised by an angry Hermann Göring.
-Even if pretty unexpected for a modern reader, Nazi racism towards blacks is well-documented and horrible, but it wasn't as systematic as their main targets.
+This matter surfaces in Istvan Szabo's movie Mephisto, taking place in the 1930s, in which the protagonist, a famous theatre director, has an African-German mistress and is therefore chastised by an angry Hermann Göring.
+Though is might surprise a modern reader, Nazi racism towards blacks is well-documented and horrible, but it wasn't as systematic as their persecution of the Jews.

 - Lampshaded and Justified in Everworld: